Living With COPD

 Managing Your Copd

-The sooner you create a management plan for your COPD, the sooner you can get back to your normal routine.
-Learning about your medication, nutrition and exercise plans, and other healthcare needs will help you manage your COPD.
+The sooner you create a management plan for your COPD, the sooner you can get back to your routine.
+Learning about your medication, nutrition and exercise programs, and other healthcare needs will help you manage your COPD.
 Here’s what you can do:

-Protect Your Lungs — COPD weakens your lungs.
+- Protect Your Lungs — COPD weakens your lungs.
 You need to avoid exposure to any irritants that could worsen or exacerbate your COPD.
-Avoid smoking and second-hand smoke, steer clear of poor air quality and do not expose yourself to any dust or fumes.
-You also should make sure you do your best to avoid any infections by washing your hands regularly, get vaccinated, and avoid large crowds and anyone that is sick.
+Avoid smoking and second-hand smoke, steer clear of poor air quality, and not expose yourself to dust or fumes.
+You also should make sure you do your best to avoid any infections by washing your hands regularly, getting vaccinated, and avoiding large crowds and anyone sick.

-Make a Plan — After being diagnosed with COPD, you and your doctor will develop a management plan that works best for you.
-Once your plan is in place, you will have a clear understanding of how and when to take medications, why and when to call your doc, and when you should seek emergency medical attention.
+- Make a Plan — After being diagnosed with COPD, you and your doctor will develop a management plan that works best for you.
+Once your plan is in place, you will clearly understand how and when to take medications, why and when to call your doc, and when you should seek emergency medical attention.
 This plan will also help you track how you feel, any questions or concerns you have, and any noticeable health changes.

-Medications — Your doctor may prescribe you with medications to treat your COPD.
+- Medications — Your doctor may prescribe you medications to treat your COPD.
 There is no one-size-fits-all medication when it comes to COPD.
-You and your doctor will work together to prescribe the best “cocktail” of medications for you.
+You and your doctor will work together to prescribe the best “cocktail” of medicines for you.

-A COPD diagnosis is a major moment in one’s life and getting the support to deal with the metal, emotional, and physical changes you will experience is very important.
+A COPD diagnosis is a major moment in one’s life, and getting the support to deal with the mental, emotional, and physical changes you will experience is very important.
 Here’s what you can do:

-Take Care of Yourself — Support yourself by taking care of yourself.
+- Take Care of Yourself — Support yourself by taking care of yourself.
 Make sure you stay active, eat well, and do the things you love with people you love.
-Make time for you.
-Manage your stress levels by relaxing or distracting.
+Make time for yourself.
+Manage your stress levels by relaxing or participating in hobbies you enjoy.